 5 Ways to Eat Paleo on a Budget

 Buy Meat in Bulk- Meat is the most expensive part of our grocery budget, but we continue buying it because it offers a lot quality nutrients.
 This is so important, because if the animal you are eating was fed corn, soy, and antibiotics- then you will be consuming that too.
 Not good if you want to be healthy.
 We purchase our meat monthly from ButcherBox, because they have premium quality, grass fed, pasture raised meat.
 It also ships right to your door, which is amazing.
-Want to give it a try?
-Click here to order, and get FREE BACON for 2018!
+Give it a try!

 Shop in-season vegetables– Buying seasonal veggies can save a lot of money because the supply is high.
 However, vegetables that are in-season also offer much higher vitamin contents than vegetables that are picked before they are ripened, and then shipped across oceans to arrive in our grocery stores.
 Plus, with seasonal veggies you get to try new recipes and may end up finding new favorites!
 The best way to get organic, seasonal produce is to find a local CSA, and support a farmer in the process!

 Hit up the discount stores- We save a LOT of money each month just by shopping at Aldi for most of our necessities.
 They have a great organic selection, along with tons of gluten free options.
 Aldi recently also did away with synthetic colors and MSG from its products, which makes me feel much more comfortable shopping there.
 Plus, no other stores can even come close to Aldi’s prices for paleo on a budget.